meilisearch/specifications/text/0096-auto-batching.md

 ## 5. Future Possibilities

 - Extends it for all consecutive payload types.
-- Add a filter capability by `batchUid` on the `/tasks` endpoints.
+- Expose the `batchUid` field and add a filter capability on it on the `/tasks` endpoints.
 - <s>Do not fail the entire transaction if a document is not valid.
 Report the documents that could not be indexed to the user.</s>
 - <s>Enable auto-batching by default.</s>
-- Optimize some tasks sequence, for example if there is a document addition followed by an index deletion, we could skip the document addition
+- Optimize some tasks sequence, for example if there is a document addition followed by an index deletion, we could skip the document addition.